Rameshv/qa_backend/readme.md

 Since it has realtime updates enabled with socket io, you can open the same URL another tab and start asking & answering.

-You will see the new questions & answers will be updated immediately in all the instances as they have added in the database.
+You will see the new questions & answers will be updated immediately in all the instances as they have are submitted